 - Portraits: Mechanical shutters are best for portraits because of the flash synchronization speeds.
 The lighting in the photo will be more balanced, even if it is way off in person due to artificial lighting.

 - Night Photos: A mixture of both being able to capture movement and synchronize flashing speeds will allow for perfectly balanced photos no matter if there are flashing lights, tons of light, or neon lighting.

 It is obvious why so many brand new cameras have mechanical shutters but are there mirrorless cameras with electronic shutters?

 What About Electronic Shutters in Mirrorless Cameras?

-Mirrorless cameras with electronic shutters seem to be more up-to-date than the mechanical shutters, and they allow you to take photos without making any noise at all.
+Mirrorless cameras with electronic shutters seem to be more up-to-date than mechanical shutters, and they allow you to take photos without making any noise at all.

-The reason for that is because electronic shutters work a little bit differently.
+The reason for that is that electronic shutters work a little bit differently.
 Instead of having shutter doors moving up and down and over the sensor, electronic shutters perform their duty by just turning the sensor switch on and off.

 Aside from being able to take pictures without disturbing the objects that are being photographed, mirrorless cameras with electronic shutters also have a few other nice advantages.